ddan9/webchat/README.md

 - dependencies: php, webserver (apache2/nginx), js-compatible browser
 - download project archive into your web directory and unpack it
 - do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json
+- change cfg variables in config files if you need
 - On Linux systems you can just use embedded php server instead of nginx or apache2.
 Do "php -S 127.0.0.1:8000" in unpacked project and enjoy it!

 #### Features: